Embeddings, immersions and the Bartnik quasi-local mass conjectures: Proof of Theorem

 for smooth functions $f_1$ and $f_2$ on $\S$, where $|f_1|$ and $|f_2|$ are bounded above by the $C^1$ norm of $\w g_t-g_{Eucl}$.
 (This can be seen from the first variation of area formula, for instance).
-In particular, by \eqref{w_bound} and the fact that $\bar g_t$ converges smoothly to $\hat g$ as $t \to 0$, we have, for $t$ sufficiently small, \be |H_{Eucl}| \leq C_2 \e, \ee for a constant $C_2$ depending only on $F$.
+Fix a Euclidean ball $B''$ centered at $F_0(z)$ that does not contain $\Sigma$.
+In particular, by \eqref{w_bound}, the fact that $\bar g_t$ converges smoothly to $\hat g$ as $t \to 0$, and that $v_t$ converges smoothly to $v_0$ outside $B''$, we have, for $t$ sufficiently small, \be |H_{Eucl}| \leq C_2 \e \qquad \text{ on } \Sigma \setminus B'', \ee for a constant $C_2$ depending only on $F$ and $B''$.